dvsa/mot-docs/source/documentation/components/vehicle-service.md

 Vehicle service uses authorisation service for permission checking.

 It is implemented using DropWizard and runs as an EC2 instance.
+In production there are 3 instances of this service running.